compdemocracy/polis/server/src/report_experimental/README.md

 Rough explanation of the intended structure (general schema, not all files):

-📁 server/src/prompts/report_experimental/
+📁 server/src/report_experimental/
 ├── readme.md # This documentation file
-├── system.xml # Main system prompt, specificying the role of the LLM agent └── 📁 subtasks/ # Folder containing subtask prompts ....├── uncertainty.xml # Handling uncertainty in reports
+├── system.xml # Main system prompt, specificying the role of the LLM agent └── 📁 subtaskPrompts/ # Folder containing subtask prompts ....├── uncertainty.xml # Handling uncertainty in reports
 ....└── 📁 common/ # Common subtask components
-........└── jsonSchema.xml # Shared JSON schema definitions
-........└── typesReference.xml # Reference implementations of typescript types
-└── 📁 evals/ # Evals notebooks
-└── 📁 scripts/ # Run everything locally for R&D
+└── 📁 languageModels/ # Adapters for different language models

 ## Approach

-This experimental library
+This experimental library is designed to be a modular system for generating reports from Polis conversations.

+The system prompt is designed to be a general prompt that can be used for any language model.

+The subtask prompts are designed to be specific to the task of generating a report, and are designed to be used with a language model that is able to handle the subtask.